 OFX is a similar service to Transferwise.
 Competitive rates, and quick service.

 I’ve had many people speak about wiring money using their local US banks, or Charles Schwab.
 I have compared the rates, and they’re not even close.
-I have bought three different international properties, and have had to wire large sums of money.
+I have bought five different international properties, and have had to wire large sums of money.
 Even a tiny fluctuation in the currency conversion rate can mean thousands of dollars.
 So it pays to do your homework.
 Compare banks and transfer services like Transferwise and OFX and others.
 Use your Currency app to know exactly what rate is the target.

 Keeping more money in your pocket is the goal.
 They say, “A fool and his money are soon parted”.
 I hope you’ll use the tips I’ve provided here to keep as much money in your pocket as possible.
 Be savvy in the ways of international money exchange and transfer.
 And bon voyage.